-Austin Butler startles fans with bald look in first Dune 2 footage
+Dune 2 footage gives startling first look at bald Austin Butler

 Austin Butler gave fans quite a surprise with his new bald appearance in Dune: Part Two.

-Ahead of its official trailer release on Wednesday (3 May), the sci-fi sequel’s Twitter account has shared debut footage from the film.
+Ahead of its “epic” first trailer release on Wednesday (3 May), the sci-fi sequel’s Twitter account has shared debut footage from the film.

 In the video, fans are introduced to newcomers Princess Irulan (Florence Pugh) and Feyd-Rautha (Butler).